benjuntilla/minimal-firefoxcss-dark/README.md

 # firefoxcss
-Collection of Firefox CSS files that contain tweaks and visual improvements.
+A collection of Firefox CSS files that contain tweaks and visual improvements.